 Obtain the data required for the payroll taxes

 Once you employ an employee you must file payroll tax returns.
 You will need the employee's details to file these payroll tax returns.
-The new employer submits the following details to you, in writing:
+The new employer submits the following details to you:

 - the employee's name and initials